zhijieshi/md5collgen/README.md

 A make file is added to make it easy to compile on Linux.

-It has been tested on Ubuntu 20.04. `boost` version is 1.71.0.0ubuntu2.

-To compile, we need C++ compiler.
-We do not need boost library any more (Jan 2024).
+As of Jan 2024, the project can be compiled with gcc (which supports C++) on Ubuntu 22.04. `boost` is no longer needed.

+To install gcc, run the following commands.

+    sudo apt update
     sudo apt install build-essential

 Clone this repo.